 Courses numbered 500 through 900 are graduate courses and may be applied to a graduate program.
-Post-baccalaureate/post-master's students may enroll in graduate-level courses with prior written approval from the instructor.
+Non-degree seeking students who have at least a bachelor's degree may enroll in graduate-level courses with prior written approval from the instructor.